-- Most newspaper obituaries will read that a person died "after a long illness," which usually means one of these.
+- Many newspaper obituaries will read that a person died "after a long illness," which usually means one of these.

 - Speaking of newspapers, many horoscope columns now use the term "Moon Children" for those born from late June to late July, instead of Cancer.
-Aside from invoking this trope, it is even more ludicrous when you realize the disease was named after the constellation of Cancer - when first discovered, the cancer cells resembled a crab.
+Aside from invoking this trope, it is even more ludicrous when you realize the disease was named after the crab (Latin name: cancer) because untreated breast cancer can look like a crab.

 Exceptions and Aversions

-- In Black Jack's back story, he broke this taboo to straightforwardly tell a fellow medical student she had ovarian cancer.
-Overall, Black Jack tends to be very blunt about the patient's chances.
+- In Black Jack's backstory, Black Jack broke this taboo to straightforwardly tell a fellow medical student she had ovarian cancer.
+Overall, he tends to be very blunt about the patient's chances.

 - A female character in the Anthony Trollope novel Doctor Thorne has been diagnosed with breast cancer.
 The condition is treated matter-of-factly, as it would have been in Trollope's time in Real Life.
 However, the idea that cancer was not shameful was so shocking to early 20th century readers that some believed Trollope instead meant to show the patient as a pathetic malingerer who claimed to have cancer so she could get the doctor to feel her breasts.

-- Rebecca was revealed to be dying of a tumor in her ovaries, which mean that she couldn't have children.
+- Rebecca was revealed to be dying of a tumor in her ovaries, which meant that she couldn't have children.

 - Spoofed when Tommy of Rescue Me confesses to a fellow firefighter he thinks he caught the "big C" from a woman.
 He's quickly corrected that chlamydia is the "little c".